Judicial aspects of race in the United States: Asian immigration and "Whiteness"

+1940s onward

 World War II

 President Franklin D. Roosevelt enacted discriminatory practices with Executive Order 9066 in February 1942, which paved the way for Japanese American internment.
 About 120,000 people of Japanese descent, including both American and Japanese citizens, were interned during the war.
 Americans of Italian and German descent, along with Italian and German nationals, were also interned but on a much smaller scale (see Italian American internment and German American internment), despite both Italy and Germany joining Japan in the war against the United States.
 In Korematsu v.
 United States (1944), the Supreme Court upheld the executive order in the first instance of its application of strict scrutiny to racial discrimination by the government; it was one of only a handful of cases in which the Supreme Court held that the government met that standard.

 Other cases pertaining to Japanese American internment included Yasui v.
 United States (1943), Hirabayashi v.
 United States (1943), and Ex parte Endo (1944).
 In Yasui and Hirabayashi, the court upheld the constitutionality of curfews based on Japanese ancestry.
 In Endo, the court accepted a petition for a writ of habeas corpus and ruled that the War Relocation Authority (WRA, created by Executive Order 9102) had no authority to subject a citizen whose loyalty was acknowledged to its procedures.

-Despite renewed xenophobic fears concerning the "Yellow Peril", the 1943 Magnuson Act repealed the Chinese Exclusion Act and allowed Asians to naturalize.
+Despite renewed xenophobic fears concerning the "Yellow Peril", the 1943 Magnuson Act repealed the Chinese Exclusion Act and permitted some Chinese immigrants already residing in the US to become naturalized citizens.

 In 1983, the Commission on Wartime Relocation and Internment of Civilians (CWRIC) concluded that the incarceration of Japanese Americans had not been justified by military necessity.
 Rather, the report determined that the decision to detain Japanese Americans had been based on "race prejudice, war hysteria, and a failure of political leadership."

 Aftermath of World War II

 The United Nations Participation Act of 1945, passed after the victory of the Allies, included provisions that immigration policy should be conducted in a fair manner and nondiscriminatory fashion.

 In 1946, Democratic President Harry S. Truman ended racial segregation in the Armed Forces by Executive Order 9981.
-Later that year, the U.S. Congress passed the Luce–Celler Act of 1946, which effectively ended statutory discrimination against Filipino Americans and Indian Americans, who had been considered "unassimilable," along with most other Asian Americans.
+Later that year, the US Congress passed the Luce–Celler Act of 1946, which effectively ended statutory discrimination against Filipino Americans and Indian Americans, who had been considered "unassimilable," along with most other Asian Americans.

 In 1947, Mendez v.
 Westminster challenged racial segregation in California schools applied against Latinos.
 The Ninth Circuit Court of Appeal, in an en banc decision, held that the segregation of Mexican and Mexican American students into separate "Mexican schools" was unconstitutional.
 In 1954 Hernandez v.
 Texas, a federal court ruled that Mexican Americans and all other ethnic or "racial groups" in the United States had equal protection under the 14th Amendment.